Entanglement of two quantum memories via fibers over dozens of kilometres

-In the long fiber (L=10~km and 50~km) cases, we add the QFC module.
+In the long fiber ($L$=10~km and 50~km) cases, we add the QFC module.
 The phase noise during long fiber transmission fluctuates faster~\cite{Minavr2008} than the capable band of intermittent phase-locking.
-Hence we additionally insert an auxiliary continuous 1550~nm laser beam to uninterruptedly monitor phase fluctuation and actively stabilize it (see Methods).
+Hence we additionally insert an auxiliary continuous 1550~nm laser beam to uninterruptedly monitor phase fluctuation and actively stabilize it (see Supplementary Information).
 Measured results for the read-out photon interference at different fiber lengths are shown in Fig.~\ref{fig:dlcz}.
-By fitting the sinusoidal oscillations, we get a fidelity result of $\mathcal{F}_{ro,post}=0.842\pm 0.013$ for 10~km fiber and $\mathcal{F}_{ro,post}=0.832\pm 0.019$ for 50~km fiber.
-Degradation of fidelity in comparison to the case of short fiber without QFC is mainly due to the remaining phase noise after stabilization (see methods), which can be improved significantly by optimizing the feedback loop.
-The heralded entangling probability is $P_{ent}=1.76\times10^{-3}$ for 10~km fiber and $P_{ent}=4.43\times10^{-4}$ for 50~km fiber, which correspond to an entanglement creation time of $T_{ent}=$ 28~ms and 0.56~s respectively (see Methods).
+By fitting the sinusoidal oscillations and measuring the excitation statistics, we get a concurrence result of $\mathcal{C}=0.428\pm 0.013$ at $L$=10~km and $\mathcal{C}=0.407\pm 0.008$ at $L$=50~km $\ket{\varPsi^{+}}$.
+For $\ket{\varPsi^{-}}$, the results are $\mathcal{C}=0.416\pm 0.008$ at $L$=10~km and $\mathcal{C}=0.348\pm 0.011$ at $L$=50~km.
+Degradation of concurrence in comparison with the case of short fiber without QFC is mainly due to the remaining noise after phase stabilization (see Supplementary Information), which can be significantly improved by optimizing the feedback loop.
+The measured heralded entangling probability is $P_{ent}=1.57\times10^{-3}$ for 10~km fiber and $P_{ent}=3.85\times10^{-4}$ for 50~km fiber, which correspond to an entanglement creation time of $T_{ent}=$ 32~ms and 0.65~s respectively.

-\msection{Discussion and Outlook} We have experimental demonstrated two feasible ways to establish entanglement between two quantum memories via long-distance photon transmission in optical fibers.
-The TPI experiment merely requires photons being indistinguishable, thus is immune to phase fluctuations.
-Further extension of the TPI experiment to long-distance separated nodes is straightforward, which merely requires remote synchronization of control laser frequencies.
-While the SPI experiment has the benefit of higher entangling rate since it merely suffers from half of the channel loss.
-Further extension of the SPI experiment to long-distance separated nodes requires development of better phase stabilization of the fiber and remote phase synchronization of the control lasers (see Supplementary Information).